SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 parameter you can tell :py:meth:`Region.observe` to stop observation anyway after the given time.

-When one of the visual events happens, an event handler written by you is called.
-An event handler is a function contained in your script and expects a :py:class:`SikuliEvent` object as a parameter.
+When one of the visual events happens, an event handler (callback function) provided by you is called, handing over a :py:class:`SikuliEvent` object as a parameter.
 During the processing in your handler, the observation is paused until your handler has ended.
-Information between the main script and your handlers can be given forward and backward using global variables.
+Information between the
+main script and your handlers can be given forward and backward using global variables.

-It's your responsibility to stop an observation.
-This can either be done by calling :py:meth:`Region.stopObserver` or by starting the observation with a timing parameter.
+It's your responsibility to stop the observation.
+This can either be done by calling :py:meth:`Region.stopObserver` (in the main workflow or in the handler) or by starting the observation with a timing parameter.
+All running observations are stopped automatically, when the script terminates.

-Since you can have as many region objects as needed and each region can have one observation active and running.
-So theoretically it's possible to have as many visual events being observered at the same time as needed.
-But in reality, the number of observation is still limited by the system resources available to Sikuli at that time.
+Since you can have as many region objects as needed and each region can have one observation active and running, theoretically it is possible to have as many visual events being observed at the same time as needed.
+But in reality, the number of observations is limited by the system resources available to Sikuli at that time.

 Be aware, that every observation is a number of different find operations that